WORLD WAR I

 Other national war campaigns included the ‘Wings For Victory’ week to purchase bomber planes, a ‘Spitfire Week’ to purchase fighter planes, a ‘War Weapons Week’ and a ‘Tanks For Attack’ week.
 Parades were often organised with military representation as part of the drive.

 The following pictures of local parades lack detailed information.
-The third, in Victoria St, is thought to be the Home Guard.
 (Photos courtesy of Bob & June Thomas).